-This Strawberry Coffee Cake recipe is incredibly moist and provides the perfect base for a fruity pop of fresh, natural strawberry flavor (nothing artificial here!).
-The crumb topping is sweet and has a delicate crunch; it bakes into the cake and doesn’t fall off when you eat it.
-It is easy to prepare and is even more fun to share with friends and family.
+This easy Strawberry Coffee Cake recipe is incredibly moist and provides the perfect base for a fruity pop of fresh strawberries.
+The crumb topping has a sweet, cinnamon delicate crunch.
+It bakes into the cake and doesn’t fall off when you eat it so you get the perfect amount of streusel in every bite!

 This past weekend I needed a breakfast treat for an event I was going to (I participated in a Walk for MS!
 Click here to check out the foundation for more info! 🙂 ) and I stumbled back on this coffee cake while browsing through my recipes.
 The only problem?

 I did however, have fresh strawberries which I just happened to pick up at the store a day earlier.
 I wasn’t planning on getting strawberries, but I couldn’t pass up a box of these freakishly large berries.

 Like, DANG! (note the 1/2c it’s sitting in)

 Any who, I realized I have never used fresh strawberries in my baking (other than on the side like on a strawberry shortcake), so I figured…